Facebook

 What Are Vinyl Floors Made From?

 Vinyl flooring is made from PVC, otherwise known as polyvinyl chloride.
-It has added compounds to change the color, flexibility, hardness and shine.
+It includes added compounds to change the color, flexibility, hardness, and shine.

-The primary element in PVC is a vinyl sheet which is suspended in liquid to create a mixture that is easily spread.
+The primary element in PVC is a vinyl sheet that is suspended in liquid to create an easily-spreadable mixture.
 This liquid plastic is then dried through heat and air to create a tough, durable sheet which is then cut for flooring.

 Types of Mops for Vinyl Floors